 LMSV is located just east of San Diego.
 The district is committed to ensuring high levels of learning for each and every child through grade eight and providing support services that benefit our families.
 We embrace and value the diversity of our students, families, and staff.
 LMSV collaborates with and seeks input from all of our educational partners, keeping the child at the center of all of our decisions.
 The district covers 26 square miles and serves 10,688 students (not including preschool).
-Beginning with the 2024-2025 school year, LMSV will offer 16 elementary schools (grades TK-5) and four middle school academies (6-8).
+Beginning with the 2024-2025 school year, LMSV will offer 17 elementary schools (grades TK-5) and four middle school academies (6-8).
 One of our elementary schools offers a dual immersion program in English and Spanish, grades TK-5.
 Our middle school academies each offer a specialized pathway for students, including visual and performing arts, sports and health science, STEAM and AVID.
+TRUST, a school that is closing at the end of the 23-24 school year, was identified as an Equity Multiplier School.

 The LMSV student population is diverse.
 The ethnic distribution of our students is as follows: Hispanic - 51.6%, White - 27.1%, Black/African American - 7.6%, Multi-Ethnic (2 or more) - 8.3%, Filipino - 2.1%, Asian - 2.6%, Hawaiian/Pacific Islander - 0.4%, and American Indian-Alaskan Native - 0.2%.
 Our percentage of Unduplicated Pupils (socioeconomically disadvantaged students, foster youth, English learners) is 63.46%.
 The communities we serve include the City of La Mesa, a portion of the City of El Cajon, and the unincorporated communities of Mt.

 Helix, Casa de Oro, and Spring Valley, all within San Diego County.